Freedom Camping Bylaw review 2024

 The bylaw development process

-It is expected to take approximately nine months to have a new bylaw in place.
-This will include community consultation, which is expected to take place early in 2025.
+We expect to have a bylaw in place by this coming summer.
+This will include community consultation, which is expected to take place in mid-2025.

 Local Government New Zealand has provided more information and guidance on what Council’s should consider when making a bylaw under the Freedom Camping Act.
 Read the guidance here